 The difference between the long-term equity investment cost newly acquired by the company due to the purchase of minority equity and the proportion of net assets that shall be continuously calculated by the subsidiary from the date of purchase or the date of merger in accordance with the new shareholding ratio, and without loss of control The difference between the disposal price obtained from the partial disposal of the equity investment in the subsidiary and the disposal of the long-term equity investment and the share of the net assets that the subsidiary continuously calculated from the purchase date or the merger date are adjusted to the consolidated balance sheet.
-If the share premium in the capital reserve in China is insufficient and the share premium in the capital reserve is insufficient to offset, the retained earnings shall be adjusted.
+If the share premium in the capital reserve is insufficient to offset, the retained earnings shall be adjusted.